If you are here, it most likely means that you are interested in seeing some of the cool features of Groovy as opposed to the Java counterparts.

 .

-Look at Careers on our website or apply directly.
+Look at Careers on our website.
 While you wait, check out the Groovy documentation.